Food Waste Collection

 Frequently Asked Questions

-- I am short of time.
-Why are we doing this?
+I am short of time.
+What are the benefits to recycling food waste?

 There are a number of reasons for doing this.
 They include:

-- The Waste (Scotland) Regulations 2012 will not allow us in the future to landfill biodegradable waste such as food.
+• The Waste (Scotland) Regulations 2012 will not allow us to landfill biodegradable waste such as food.

 No it shouldn't:

-- What size are the kitchen food caddy and kerbside food caddy?
+What I have room the kitchen food caddy and kerbside food caddy?

 The kitchen caddy is small enough to fit on your kitchen worktop.